GoogleCloudPlatform/click-to-deploy-solutions/windows-fileserver/README.md

 * [GCP](https://cloud.google.com/compute) : Secure and customizable compute service that lets you create and run virtual machines on Google’s infrastructure.
 * [Persistent Disk](https://cloud.google.com/compute/docs/disks) : Persistent Disk volumes provide high-performance and redundant network storage.

+## Costs

+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator/#id=a9b6f515-83c1-4ea3-833b-bdc18771afde).

 ## Deploy

+:clock1: Estimated deployment time: 1 min 25 seg

 1. Click on Open in Google Cloud Shell button below.
 <a href="https://ssh.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_git_repo=https://github.com/GoogleCloudPlatform/click-to-deploy-solutions&cloudshell_workspace=windows-fileserver" target="_new">